curroramos/aigenda/README.md

 ## ✨ Features

-- **📝 Quick Note Taking**: Add notes instantly from anywhere in your terminal
+- **Quick Note Taking**: Add notes instantly from anywhere in your terminal
-- **📅 Daily Organization**: Automatically organizes notes by date
+- **Daily Organization**: Automatically organizes notes by date
-- **🔍 Flexible Viewing**: List today's notes, specific dates, or everything
+- **Flexible Viewing**: List today's notes, specific dates, or everything
-- **💾 Local Storage**: Your data stays on your machine as simple JSON files
+- **Local Storage**: Your data stays on your machine as simple JSON files
-- **🚀 Lightning Fast**: Built in Rust for maximum performance
+- **Lightning Fast**: Built in Rust for maximum performance
-- **🤖 AI-Ready**: Designed with future AI integrations in mind
+- **AI-Ready**: Designed with future AI integrations in mind

 ## 🚀 Quick Start